top of page

 Washing up liquid - Good for an overall clean

 You can be clean silver jewellery using a mild washing up liquid mixed with warm water.
 Dip a soft cloth into the mix and rub over your jewellery.
 For tougher areas use a soft brush (such as a toothbrush).
-Make sure you rinse the jewellery off after before drying it.
+Make sure you rinse the jewellery off, before drying it.

 Washing up liquid & carbonated water- Use for jewellery with gemstones